rajputrajat/cmake_windows_ninja/readme.md

-# Using Cmake on Windows without relying on MSVS - using Ninja and clang toolchain
+# Using Cmake on Windows (crossplatform) without relying on MSVS - using Ninja and clang toolchain

 ## How to use